-Thomas Ogden’s practice encompasses a broad range of commercial litigation and arbitration, with a particular focus on international arbitration, professional liability, civil fraud, construction and engineering, information technology and banking and financial services disputes.
+Thomas Ogden’s practice encompasses a wide range of litigation and arbitration both domestically and abroad, with a particular focus on commercial disputes, civil fraud, professional liability, construction and engineering, information technology and banking and financial services disputes.

 Tom’s recent caseload includes:

-- Acting as sole Counsel in a dispute concerning floating oil and gas production and storage vessels located off the coast of Brazil.
+- Acting in a dispute concerning floating oil and gas production and storage vessels located off the coast of Brazil.

-- Acting in a high-value IT arbitration arising out a European Government IT Project.
+- Acting in a high-value IT LCIA arbitration arising out a European Government IT Project.

-- Acting as sole Counsel in various IT disputes arising out of the termination of IT contracts relating to area networks, disaster recovery systems, public broadband initiatives and software development.
+- Acting in various IT disputes arising out of the termination of IT contracts relating to area networks, disaster recovery systems, public broadband initiatives and software development.

 Further details of Tom’s practice and experience can be found below.